xuanpingren/LectureNotesOnPython/README.md

 # LectureNotesOnPython

-An attempt to make the series of lecture notes I used at zjnu more accessible.
+An attempt to make the series of lecture notes I used to teach python at zjnu more accessible.